Keep it Simple – What is Mental Health First Aid?

 Why Use AJMH LIMITED?

 First and foremost, all training is headed up by Dr A.J.
-Yates who not only brings experience from a range of healthcare backgrounds, but has thousands of hours of experience providing first aid (and mental health first aid) care to those in need.
+Yates who not only brings experience from a range of healthcare backgrounds, but has thousands of hours of practise providing first aid (and mental health first aid) care to those in need.
 This, coupled with his extensive doctoral research at the University of Westminster (investigating women’s lived experience of distress) makes him an authority in the area of how everyday distress (as well as diagnosable mental illnesses) can impact on the wellbeing of those affected.
 More information about Dr Yates can be found on the About Us page.

 How Do We Know Mental Health First Aid Works?